mauriziopaul/intro-to-R/_posts/2016-06-13-Lesson-01-intro.md

 We hope that you feel comfortable enough to try interactive coding with R on your own.
 Prior to the next class, please try to learn about data types in R at the following site, and we will start importing and exporting data in class.

-Before next week:
+Before next week, your homework is to:

 1. Complete these sessions [Codeschool: Try-R](http://tryr.codeschool.com/), Lessons 1-6.
 You have to set up an account, but the initial lessons are free.

+Other optional resources for your learning:

-2. Read and reproduce as much as you can get through section 5 of [R Programming or Data Science][r-for-data-sci] (ends on p.
-31 of the pdf), which also covers data types.
+1. Read and reproduce as much as you can get through section 5 of [R Programming or Data Science][r-for-data-sci] (pages 21-31 of the pdf), which also covers data types.

-3. Read this blog (for fun!):
+2. Read this blog (for fun!): [R The Master Troll](http://www.talyarkoni.org/blog/2012/06/08/r-the-master-troll-of-statistical-languages/)

 ---